Canadian Medical Conference Case Study

 As a result of inconsistent translation quality and escalating costs, CAPM&R stopped offering translation for eight years, leaving bilingual participants without access to translation.
 The society needed a solution that could provide accurate, real-time translation while remaining affordable, reliable, and logistically simple.

-CAPM&R discovered Wordly at IMEX, a global trade show for the meetings and travel industry, where sessions were translated in real time using artificial intelligence.
-Impressed, they piloted Wordly at the 2024 Annual Scientific Meeting in Montebello, Québec to address five key translation requirements:
+Yes.
+CAPM&R discovered Wordly at IMEX, a global trade show for the meetings and travel industry, where sessions were translated in real time using AI, and piloted it at the 2024 Annual Scientific Meeting in Montebello, Québec.
+Attendees accessed English and French translation and captions on their own devices through a QR code or link, with no headsets or booths required.
+The pilot was built around five key requirements:

 The 2024 pilot at CAPM&R’s Annual Scientific Meeting delivered strong measurable outcomes: